 Scroll down to meet some of our ambassadors.
 More profiles are on the way!
 To learn more about our Ambassador program, contact us.

 Sabrina Askari-Dougherty, LMFT is a private practitioner in Salem, MA, as well as an enhanced care coordinator for a behavioral health insurance company.
 She earned her master’s degree in Family Therapy from the University of Massachusetts–Boston.
 Sabrina is passionate about bringing narrative therapy and social-justice based practices into her work.
 She is also interested in how systems interact and influence one another and how people can position themselves in relation to these systems in ways that feel congruent with their values and beliefs.

 Greg is a licensed clinical social worker and certified narrative therapist currently practicing at Boston Medical Center.
 Greg is committed to acknowledging the operations of power within relationships, to standing against the influences of violence and abuse, and to building a world guided by the principles of curiosity, responsibility, and care.
-Greg believes all beings matter equally and deserve to be related to with dignity and respect.
+Greg believes all people matter equally and deserve to be related to with dignity and respect.
 He is deeply grateful for the narrative worldview, which supports his dreams for people to be the primary meaning-makers of their lives.

 Honora is a skilled mental health clinician and social justice advocate knowledgeable in the fields of clinical psychology, child development, and social work, who is driven to promote the psychological well-being and health of at-risk youth.
 Years of academic training and field experience with disenfranchised children living in marginalized communities, both nationally and internationally, continue to motivate Honora to work collaboratively with community members and agencies to provide empirically based and socially grounded mental health interventions and prevention programs.